 The modeling is based on worst-case assumptions for the number of antennas and transmitter power.
-The modeling assumes a maximum 10-radio configuration for the antenna with a power level of 40 watts per transmitter for 700, 2100, and 1900 MHz frequencies, in order to provide a worst-case evaluation of predicted MPE levels.
+The modeling assumes a maximum of 10-radio transmitters with a power level of 40 watts per transmitter for the 700, 1900, and 2100 MHz frequencies, in order to provide a worst-case evaluation of predicted MPE levels.
 The assumptions used in the modeling are based upon information provided by Verizon, and information gathered from other sources.
 The parameters used for the modeling are summarized in the RoofView® export files presented in Appendix C.